-As an example, imagine a televised debate between two political candidates $A$ and $B$ where $A$ loses as soon as she makes a ``gaffe'' during the debate.\footnote{\citet{augenblick2018belief} use a similar example of political gaffes to illustrate Bayesian belief movements.} If $A$ does not make any gaffes, then $A$ wins.
-In this example, $\{X_{t}=1\}$ corresponds to the event of that candidate $A$ does not make a gaffe during the $t$-th minute of the debate.
+For a concrete example, imagine a televised debate between two political candidates $A$ and $B$ where $A$ loses as soon as she makes a ``gaffe'' during the debate.\footnote{\citet{augenblick2018belief} use a similar example of political gaffes to illustrate Bayesian belief movements.} If $A$ does not make any gaffes, then $A$ wins.
+In this example, $\{X_{t}=1\}$ corresponds to the event that candidate $A$ does not make a gaffe during the $t$-th minute of the debate.
 States $A$ and $B$ correspond to candidates $A$ and $B$ winning the debate.
-An individual chooses between watching the debate live (i.e., observing the stochastic process $(X_{t})$ in real time) or only reading the outcome of the debate the following morning (i.e., getting one-shot information about the state).
+An individual chooses between watching the debate live (i.e., observing the stochastic process $(X_{t})$ in real time) or only reading the outcome of the debate the following morning (i.e., one-shot resolution about the state).